An improvement of the Moliere-Fano multiple scattering theory: Introduction

-or, in other words, unitarity condition.
-Another possible source of inaccuracy is using in calculations an approximate relation for the exact and the Born values of the screening angle ($\chi_a^{\,\prime}$)

-obtained in the original paper Moli\'ere \cite{M47}.
-Therefore, the problem of estimating the M--F theory accuracy and improvement of this theory becomes important.

-In the present work, we have estimated the relative unitary corrections to the parameters of the Moli\`ere--Fano theory, resulting from a reconstruction of the unitarity in the particle-atom scattering theory, and found that they are of order $Z\alpha^2$.
-We have also received rigorous relations between the exact and first-order parameters of the Moli\'ere multiple scattering theory, instead of the approximate one obtained in the original paper by Moli\'ere.
-Additionally, we evaluated absolute and relative accuracies of the Moli\'ere theory in determining the screening angle and have concluded that for heavy atoms of the target material they become significant.
+In this work, we obtain the relative unitarity corrections to the parameters of the Moli\`{e}re--Fano theory both analytically and numerically resulting from a reconstruction of the unitarity in the particle-atom scattering theory, and we found that they are of an order of $Z\alpha^2$.
+Also, we consider the analytical and numerical results for the Coulomb corrections to the parameters of the Moli\`{e}re theory, and we show that these corrections can be numerically large, e.g., about $40\div 50\%$ for $Z=92$.
+Additionally, we demonstrate the difference between our results and those of Moli\`{e}re over the range $4\leq Z \leq 92$.

 The paper is organized as follows.
 In Section 2, we consider the approximations of the M--F theory.
-In Section 3, we obtain the analytical and numerical results for the unitary and the Coulomb corrections to the parameters of the M--F theory.
+In Section 3, we obtain the analytical and numerical results for the unitarity corrections and the Coulomb corrections to the parameters of the M--F theory.
 In Conclusion, we briefly summarize our results.
-The some preliminary results of this work were announced in Refs. \cite{Prepr}.